 Sgt.
 1st Class Jason Buschjost, who works in medical services, was the first one to recommend Collum consider the Warrior Transition Unit at Fort Leonard Wood, which was a major turning point in his recovery.
 Because Collum was attending military training on orders at the time of the civilian accident, he was eligible for the Warrior Transition Unit, but it hadn't been considered to that point.

 "The WTU at Fort Leonard Wood is constantly saying what a great job the Missouri National Guard has done in supporting us," Bobbi said.

 Collum also points out how many from his traditional unit assignment and full-time position with the Guard made time to visit and help, including Col. James Allison, State Command Sgt.
 Maj.
 Will Pierce, Lt.
 Col. George Acree, Maj.
 Mike Jett, and several more who kept him focused on recovery during the most difficult hours of his life.
 He is quick to point out that he had so many visitors and the accident was so traumatic, that there are many people he may have forgotten to mention, but each visit made every day more manageable.

-Page 2 of 2 - The support the Collums have received goes beyond even the Guard Family into the local community.
+The support the Collums have received goes beyond even the Guard Family into the local community.
 With the help of Lowes, D.C.
 Contracting and the WTU, they have a new deck off their back door.

 "Lowes has a Heroes community project every year where we work to support a community member in need, with a focus on helping military Veterans," said Mario Hedrick, project specialist with Lowes and one of the almost 20 volunteers from the Lowes team that helped install the deck.